RESEARCH | ONLINE RESOURCES | SOCIETIES AND ASSOCIATIONS | MAILING LISTS ETC. | JOURNALS | PORTALS/SITES OF LINKS | MULTIMEDIA

 There is a centre in Oxford for Late Antique studies.
 It is the aptly named ‘Oxford Centre for Late Antiquity’ (OCLA).
 It has a web site which lists Oxford faculty, graduate students, research projects, seminars, courses and individual lectures.
 The Centre organizes together the work of some 67 faculty members attached to Oxford.
 The Centre is formally under the History faculty but its membership represent eight academic faculties at Oxford supporting the study of this period.
 OCLA is run by an interdisciplinary committee chaired by Bryan Ward-Perkins and currently consisting of Mark Edwards, Martin Goodman, Helena Hamerow, Neil McLynn and Chase Robinson.

-Prosopography of the Byzantine World
+Prosopography of the Byzantine Empire

 The Schoenberg Database of Manuscripts